shorepine/tulipcc/README.md

 The display is a 10.1" 1024 x 600 color LCD.

-The synth makes sound over I2S, we use a powered mono amplifier breakout to a speaker.
+The synth makes sound with a full featured 64-voice synthesizer over I2S, we use a powered mono amplifier breakout to a speaker.
 You can use headphones or other connectors instead.

 Tulip rev 4 supports:
 - 8.5MB of RAM